hc017/CyberResponse-trail-/README.md

    yarn start
    ```

-6. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:3000`.

 Additional Steps for Firebase Configuration
-Since CyberSoochna uses Firebase for its backend services, you may need to set up Firebase services:
+Since CyberResponse uses Firebase for its backend services, you may need to set up Firebase services:

 1. Firebase Project Setup
 Create a new project on the [Firebase Console](https://console.firebase.google.com/).